aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-vrfs-l3-interfaces-settings.md

                 ipv4_acl_out: <str>

                 # Name of the IPv6 access-list to be assigned in the ingress direction.
-                # The access-list must be defined under `ipv6_acls` and supports substitution of the field "interface_ip".
+                # The access-list must be defined under `ipv6_acls` and supports substitution of the field "interface_ipv6",
-                # The "interface_ip" substitution field is resolved from the IPv6 address set on the interface for this node.
+                # resolved from the IPv6 address set on the interface for this node.
+                # Token "interface_ip" is also accepted but deprecated and will be removed in AVD 7.0.0.
                 ipv6_acl_in: <str>

                 # Name of the IPv6 access-list to be assigned in the egress direction.
-                # The access-list must be defined under `ipv6_acls` and supports substitution of the field "interface_ip".
+                # The access-list must be defined under `ipv6_acls` and supports substitution of the field "interface_ipv6",
+                # resolved from the IPv6 address set on the interface for this node.
+                # Token "interface_ip" is also accepted but deprecated and will be removed in AVD 7.0.0.
                 # The "interface_ip" substitution field is resolved from the IPv6 address set on the interface for this node.
                 ipv6_acl_out: <str>